-- Discover the best time to publish pins
+- Discover the best time to publish pins.

-- Create pins with visible fonts
+- Create pins with visible fonts.

-- Use the best keywords to describe the pin
+- Use the best keywords to describe the pin.

-- Find active groups on Pinterest
+- Find active groups on Pinterest.

 Step #3: Create Your Portfolio:

 The next step is to create a Portfolio on Pinterest to get clients.
-Create a portfolio that shows your unique skills, background experience related to the career, and some evidence of why you are the right person to hire.
+Create a portfolio that shows your unique skills, background experience related to your career, and some evidence of why you are the right person to hire.

 Step #4: Find Clients On Pinterest:

 The best way to do this is to look for Pinterest accounts of business owners, check their profiles out, notice the mistakes they are making, message them, give them a tip, offer your services, and try to convince them why they need Pinterest management services.

 Step #5: Create A Website: